MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-link-to-record.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
 ms.date: 10/01/2018
 ms.author: jswymer
+ms.openlocfilehash: 3fbd9fa2e68ab84c7abb82bdef42b10e9e2cc93e
+ms.sourcegitcommit: d09f5ee0e164c7716f4ccb2ed71e2f9732a1f4f9
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 8927d2ca670b3faa38cd03ea10ae524e595721ad
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/19/2019
+ms.locfileid: "853320"
 ---
-# <a name="adding-links-to-websites-documents-or-programs-on-records"></a>Adding Links to Websites, Documents, or Programs on Records
+# <a name="add-links-to-websites-documents-or-programs-on-records"></a>Add Links to Websites, Documents, or Programmes on Records
 On a specific record, such as a customer, document, or sales order, you can add a link to an external document, website, or programme.
 Or, you may want a link that opens a new empty email to a specific recipient when you select it.
 The card page for some records, such as customer and vendor cards, include a **Home Page** field where you can enter an Internet address (URL).
 To include other links, you can use the method described in this article.

 Another example could be when you receive printed invoices from vendors.
 You can scan them and store them as .pdf files on a SharePoint site.
 Then you can make a link from a purchase invoice in [!INCLUDE[d365fin_md](includes/d365fin_md.md)] to the corresponding invoice on  SharePoint.
 Or, you can make a link from an item card to the corresponding page in your vendor's online catalogue.